Skwiix - Musical-Info-Advice-Support

 Tip 5

-Whether new or used, inquire about a warranty for the trumpet you intend to buy.
-Make sure the terms are spelled out clearly.
+Whether new or used, inquire about a warranty for the Trumpet you intend to buy, ensuring terms are clearly stated.
 It should include a time frame for returns or exchanges.
-It should also outline exactly what repairs will be made to the trumpet and for how long before charges would be incurred.
+It should also outline what repairs will be made to the Trumpet and for how long before charges would be incurred.

 Tip 6